 Diagnostic Workup for Non-Genital Warts in Children

-The diagnosis of non-genital warts is a clinical one and not dependent on laboratory findings.
-For research purposes, one can detect the human papillomavirus structural proteins from a biopsy taken from a lesion by immunohistochemical staining.
-HPV can be detected in younger lesions and cannot be found in old standing lesions.
-Viral DNA identification is also possible with polymerase chain reaction assays or Southern blot hybridization techniques.
+The diagnosis of non-genital warts is a clinical one and is not dependent on laboratory findings.
+For research purposes, one can detect HPV structural proteins from a biopsy taken from a lesion by immunohistochemical staining.
+HPV can be detected in newer lesions and cannot be found in long-standing lesions.
+Viral DNA identification is also possible with PCR assays or Southern blot hybridization techniques.

-The detection of the human papillomavirus and the sub-classification of the type of the virus can be helpful in the prediction of the risk of malignant transformation, especially in immunocompromised children.
+The detection of HPV and the subclassification of the virus type can be helpful in predicting the risk of malignant transformation, especially in immunocompromised children.

-Paring warts are useful in the confirmation of the diagnosis of common warts as it can reveal small black dots within a pale background, a sign that is suggestive of thrombosed capillaries.
+Paring warts are useful in confirming the diagnosis of common warts as it can reveal small black dots within a pale background, a sign that is suggestive of thrombosed capillaries.

-If a biopsy is taken, which is rarely performed nowadays, the different histological patterns that can be seen are dependent on the type of the wart.
+If a biopsy is taken, which is rarely performed currently, the different histological patterns that can be seen are dependent on the type of the wart.